 - Local council services – many local councils offer a range of free services such as community buses and workshops on energy saving.

 Although many of the services listed above are not directly related to your property with Mission Australia Housing, they can be important in helping you manage your bills, your home and your personal life, and provide information to help you make informed choices.

-You can also speak to your Housing Manager or Community Development Officer who can give you more information and link you in to local services in your area.
+You can also speak to your Housing Manager or Community Development Managers who can give you more information and link you in to local services in your area.
 Contact us